Azerbaijani folk music: Percussion instruments

 Percussion instruments include the frame drum ghaval, the cylindrical double faced drum nagara (davul), and the gosha nagara (pair of small kettle drums) and daf (frame drum).

 Apart from percussion instruments, there is also this musical gemstone known as Gaval Dash.
 It makes a tambourine-like sound when it is hit at different points.
 Among the stone books there are a big flat stone formed out of 3 supports.
 Suffice it to touch the object with a small stone, musical sounds come from it.
 The Gaval Dash has been formed due to the combination of unique climate, oil, and gas which can be found in the region of Azerbaijan.
 The Gaval Dash can only be found in Gobustan, Azerbaijan.

 Forms of folk music

-The earliest vernacular children's songs in Europe are lullabies from the later medieval period.
-From soon after we have records of short children's rhyming songs, but most nursery rhymes were not written down until the 18th century.
 The first, and possibly the most important collection to focus in this area was, Asaf Zeynally's children's suite and Ganbar Huseynli's Jujalarim.
 Children's songs, unlike folk songs, have remained part of a living and continuous tradition, for although added to from other sources and affected by written versions, most adults pass on songs they learned from oral sources as children.

 Work songs

 Work songs include music sung while conducting a task (often to coordinate timing) or a song linked to a task or trade which might be a connected narrative, description, or protest song.
 The two main types of work song in Azerbaijani are agricultural work songs, usually are rhythmic a cappella songs sung by people working on a physical and often repetitive task, like the 'Tea song' common in Soviet Azerbaijan.
-The songs were probably intended to increase productivity while reducing feelings of boredom.

-Regional traditions

-Karabakh region

-Karabakh has been one of the key areas of Azerbaijani folk music and collection.
-It had retained a strong tradition of mugham and such as Şuşanın dağları başı dumanlı and Sari Gelin became vital part of music revival in Azerbaijan.

-Baku region

-Despite being the centre of both folk revivals and the jazzy folk movement, the songs of Baku were largely neglected in favour of regional and rural music until relatively recently.
-Baku, unsurprisingly, was the most common location mentioned in Azerbaijani folk songs, including ‘Bakı Haqqında Mahnı’ (Song about Baku), and the ‘Bakı, Sabahın Xeyr’ (Good Morning Baku) and it was the centre of the broadside publishing industry.